-No matter the state you are in, there are standard rules and regulations regarding boating, especially on safety regulations.
-In this article, I will be focusing on the great state of Arkansas and the specific boat requirements found there.
+No matter the state you are in, there are standard rules and regulations regarding boating, especially safety regulations.
+In this article, I will be focusing on the great state of Arkansas, and the specific boat requirements found there.
 So what are the boat requirements in Arkansas?
 Below is a summary of the main boat requirements:

 - Legal Age: 12 years old, with adult supervision up until 16 years old.